top of page

 • 1200mg per day for men once over 70 years of age

-It is important to note that for individuals with an eating disorder and/or osteoporosis, calcium intake is higher than the RDA.
+It is important to note that for individuals with an eating disorder and/or osteoporosis, recommended calcium intake is higher than the RDA.
 Individuals should aim to consume 4 serves of dairy foods (or equivalent) a day.

 Vitamin D